-The Office of Testing is located in Powell Hall-West, First Floor (229-245-3878).
-You may contact us by telephone (229-245-3878) or by the World Wide Web site: www.valdosta.edu/vsu/staff/testing/
+The Office of Testing is located in Powell Hall-West, First Floor.
+You may contact us by telephone at 229-245-3878 or by the World Wide Web site: < www.valdosta.edu/testing/>.

-Some tests available to entering students are the Scholastic Assessment Test (SAT I & II), American College Testing Program (ACT), Collegiate Placement Examinations (CPE), and the Computer-Adaptive Placement Assessment and Support System (COM-PASS).
+Some tests available to entering students are the Scholastic Assessment Test (SAT I & II), American College Testing Program (ACT), and the Computer-Adaptive Placement Assessment and Support System (COMPASS).
 Other tests for undergraduates include the Regents' Testing Program (RTP), the Professional Assessments for Beginning Teachers Series (PRAXIS), the College Level Examination Program (CLEP), and the Independent Study Examinations (ISE).
-Some tests, required for graduate admissions include the Graduate Record Examinations (GRE), the Law School Admission Test (LSAT), the Medical College Admission Test (MCAT), and the Miller Analogies Test (MAT)
+Some tests required for graduate admissions include the Graduate Record Examination (GRE)-Subject, the Law School Admission Test (LSAT), the Medical College Admission Test (MCAT), and the Miller Analogies Test (MAT)